jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 This design has no external dependencies.
 Therefore, it will not require [Test Doubles](https://en.wikipedia.org/wiki/Test_double) to test it.
 When there are dependencies, we’ll be using actual elements, such as `Rational`.

 # Where to start?
 While we can technically start implementation anywhere, I tend to like to use dependency management principles, listed above, as a guideline.
 I start with the elements with the least number of dependencies in the design, which is the `Statement` above.
-It’s an interface with only a declaration.
+It’s an interface with only a declaration, so there's nothing needed other than to declare it.

 The next least dependent element is `Expression`, which is also an interface, but without any methods.
+Its implementation is even simpiler.

 Looking at the classes that implement `Expression`, I’m going to choose to implement `Rational` first, because:
 * It’s in the `Statement` method definition, so I’m going to need it anyway.
 * I suspect that `Rational` will require the most implementation effort, so let’s get it done first.

 Since `Rational` depends upon `Expression`, which depends upon `Statement`, let’s focus upon this subset of the design:

 <img src="/assets/InterpreterDesignPatternImplementationDesign1.png" alt="Rational Expression Evaluation Implementation Design 1"  width = "40%" align="center" style="padding-right: 35px;">